 Further information:

 If you have any questions about insurance matters please feel free to contact the business office.
-Urgent queries may be addressed to the business manager, Steve Lewis, at slewis@senri.ed.jp or by telephone to 072-727-5090.
+Urgent gueries may be addressed to the business manager.
+Steve Lewis, at slewis@soismail.jp or by telephone to 072-727-5090.